michelmbem/AddyScript/docs/userfunc.md

 ## Invoking functions

 As in most languages, a function invocation in AddyScript consists of its name followed by a comma-separated list of arguments in parentheses.
 In AddyScript, however, arguments can be either positional or named.

 A positional argument is any expression that appears at a particular position in an argument list.
 It is automatically mapped at runtime to the parameter that appears at the same position in the function header.

 A named argument is one that consists of a name (i.e., an identifier) followed by a colon (:) and then an expression.
 It is mapped to the parameter that has the same name in the function header.
-Named arguments are particularly useful when you are calling a function that has optional parameters and you do not want to provide values ​​for some of the ones that come first in the function header.
+Named arguments are particularly useful when you are calling a function that has optional parameters and you do not want to provide values for some of the ones that come first in the function header.

 Positional arguments must always come first in an argument list.
 Once a named argument is encountered by the parser, it expects all subsequent arguments to be named as well.

 Example: